joshuapearson/tucson-josh/content/posts/storytelling-photography/index.md

 *yet another* puddle of mule piss.
 It is these gritty details that you tell stories about when you're showing someone your stunning photos of the Grand Canyon's depths.
-When you meet up with your comrades from the trip, these are the subject about which you reminisce.
+When you meet up with your comrades from the trip, these are the subjects about which you reminisce.

 ![Stretches before another long day of hiking in Torres del Paine](images/DSC06541.jpg)
 ![Cresting a ridge in Torres del Paine](images/DSC05747.jpg)